-Some ideas for a Christmas menu based on the PDO and IGP food products of the Emilia Romagna region of Italy.
+Some ideas for a Christmas menu based on the PDO and PGI food products of the Emilia Romagna region of Italy.

 Have you already decided the most anticipated lunch menu of the year?
 Not yet?